bodywork-ml/bodywork-docs/docs/user_guide.md

 ## Deploying Workflows

-Deployments can be triggered remotely using,
+Workflows can be executed remotely using,

 ```shell
 $ bodywork deployment create \